jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/3-run-fruit-detector-edge/README.md

 ### Task - Install and start the IoT Edge Runtime

-**The IoT Edge runtime only runs Linux containers.** It can be run on Linux, or on Windows using Linux Virtual Machines.

-* If you are using a Raspberry Pi as your IoT device, then this runs a supported version of Linux and can host the IoT Edge runtime.
-Follow the [install Azure IoT Edge for Linux guide on Microsoft docs](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge?WT.mc_id=academic-17441-jabenn) to install IoT Edge and set the connection string.

-    > 💁 Remember, Raspberry Pi OS is a variant of Debian Linux.

-* If you are not using a Raspberry Pi, but have a Linux computer, you can run the IoT Edge runtime.
-Follow the [install Azure IoT Edge for Linux guide on Microsoft docs](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge?WT.mc_id=academic-17441-jabenn) to install IoT Edge and set the connection string.

-* If you are using Windows, you can install the IoT Edge runtime in a Linux Virtual Machine by following the [install and start the IoT Edge runtime section of the deploy your first IoT Edge module to a Windows device quickstart on Microsoft docs](https://docs.microsoft.com/azure/iot-edge/quickstart?WT.mc_id=academic-17441-jabenn#install-and-start-the-iot-edge-runtime).
-You can stop when you reach the *Deploy a module* section.

-* If you are using macOS, you can create a virtual machine (VM) in the cloud to use for your IoT Edge device.
+**The IoT Edge runtime only runs Linux containers.** You can create a virtual machine (VM) in the cloud to use for your IoT Edge device.
 These are computers you can create in the cloud and access over the internet.
 You can create a Linux VM that has IoT Edge installed.
 Follow the [create a virtual machine running IoT Edge guide](vm-iotedge.md) for instructions on how to do this.

 ## Export your model